 Why you need data in China

 Added to this is the obvious: you'll want to share photos of the Great Wall, let your family know you've arrived safely, and keep your chats active.
 Without your own data connection, you depend on hotel and cafe Wi-Fi, which in China is almost always subject to the same app blocking as the rest of the country.
-That's why carrying your own eSIM solves two problems at once: it gives you internet everywhere and, as you'll see, opens the door to Western apps.
+That's why carrying your own eSIM solves two problems at once: it gives you internet everywhere and, as you'll see, it opens the door to Western apps.
 It's the foundation upon which everything else for your trip is built.

 The Great Firewall: what China blocks